 Below are only a few of the federal issues that I am working on for Texans.
 By visiting my homepage, and viewing my latest news, Facebook, Twitter or videos, you can learn more about my efforts.

 The ability to afford a college degree is in jeopardy for too many.
 Outstanding student loans now total more than $1.2 trillion, surpassing even total credit card debt.
 Between 2004 and 2012, the average Texas student debt balance grew by 61 percent.
 The ability to afford a college degree is in jeopardy for too many.
-Public education is a right that, through hard work, provides a lifetime of benefits, not a privilege reserved for a lucky few.
+Public education is a right that, through hard work, provides a lifetime of benefits, not a privilege reserved for a fortunate, wealthy few.

 Instead of building walls, we must build bridges.
 Passing comprehensive immigration reform will grow the Texas economy—it will mean more small business startups and more graduating students.
 I stand with our Dreamers, many of whom know America as their only home.
 President Trump’s heartless deportation measures only tear families apart and hurt local law enforcement’s ability to fight crime.

 Whether you are an elderly member of our community, serving in our armed forces overseas, or a young university student whose personal documents are not with them at college, I firmly believe that all citizens should have equal access to the ballot box.